 Parents and guardians seek a spiritual home that cherishes their children while providing a safe place for them to explore and grow their beliefs and values.
 Unitarian Universalism encourages questioning and thinking broadly about faith and spirituality.
 Here at Heritage, our goal is for our children and youth to deeply feel that Heritage is their church — here they are loved and respected.

-On Sunday mornings, our children typically join their caregivers in the Sanctuary for the opening elements of worship then adjourn with their teachers for their religious education (RE) classes.
+On Sunday mornings, our children typically join their caregivers in the sanctuary for the opening elements of worship, and later may adjourn with their teachers for their religious exploration gatherings.
 Children are always welcome to stay with their caregivers through the adult worship service.

 Babies and toddlers (age two and under) are welcomed in our Nursery, under the care of two paid childcare providers.
 This bright and cheerful space offers a fun, safe, and social environment for imaginative play.
 A changing table is provided as well as toileting facilities sized for toddlers.
 Nursing mothers are also welcome.